web2py/py4web/docs/chapter-05.rst

 (notice that index is optional)

-Unlike other frameworks, we do not import or start the webserver within the ``myapp`` code.
-This is because py4web is already running, and it may be serving multiple apps. py4web imports our code and exposes functions decorated with ``@action()``.
-Also notice that py4web prepends ``/myapp`` (i.e. the name of the app) to the url path declared in the action.
-This is because there are multiple apps, and they may define conflicting routes.
-Prepending the name of the app removes the ambiguity.
-But there is one exception: if you call your app ``_default``, or if you create a symlink from ``_default`` to ``myapp``, then py4web will not prepend any prefix to the routes defined inside the app.
+Unlike many other frameworks, you do not import or start a web server inside ``myapp``: py4web is already running, possibly serving several apps at once. py4web imports your module and exposes any function decorated with ``@action()``.

+Notice that py4web automatically prepends ``/myapp`` (the app name) to the path declared in ``@action``.
+Multiple apps could otherwise declare colliding routes; prefixing each route with the app name keeps them separate.
+The one exception is the app called ``_default`` (or a symlink from ``_default`` to ``myapp``): its routes are exposed without a prefix.

 On return values
 ~~~~~~~~~~~~~~~~

-py4web actions should return a string or a dictionary.
-If they return a
+A py4web action should return either a string or a dictionary.
+If
-dictionary you must tell py4web what to do with it.
-By default py4web
-will serialize it into json.
-For example edit ``__init__.py`` again and
+the action returns a string, py4web sends it to the client as-is.
+If
+it returns a dictionary, py4web needs to know how to render it; by
+default it serialises the dictionary as JSON.
+As an example, edit
-add at the end
+``__init__.py`` and add at the end:

 .. code:: python